evs-chris/raport/Expr.md

 REL is built around contexts that are somewhat analogous to stack frames that have an inherent base value.
 When an expression is being evaluated there is usually some value that is currently in scope as the focus of the context.
 The value of at the base of the current scope is available as the special reference `@value` or `_`.
 If the value happens to have properties, they can be referenced directly by their names e.g. in a context with a value of `{ foo: 21, bar: 22 }`, the reference `foo` will resolve to `21` when evaluated.

 Each context also has a local lexical scope attached to it that is not directly connected with the underlying data in the context.
-This allows for passing named arguments to applications or utilyzing locally scoped variables without clobbering the associated data in the context.
+This allows for passing named arguments to applications or utilizing locally scoped variables without clobbering the associated data in the context.
 Some operators will introduce a new lexical scope while retaining the exising context, while others may introduce both a new context and a new lexical scope.

 If the value resolved by a reference happens to have a nested structure built of object and/or arrays, further children of the primary property can be accessed using dotted path or bracketed path notation e.g. `foo.bar`, `array.1.prop` or `array[1].prop`, and `foo[:ba + :r]`.
 The bracketed notation allows for expressions to be used when resolving names.
 References are always resolved safely to `undefined`, so doing something like `{ foo::bar }.baz.bat` does not cause an error.